Washington’s Week 3 Preview: A faster start, defending deep shots come into focus vs. Browns

 The question is whether Washington can stop it.

-In each of its first two games, Washington has started slow.
-The team has fallen into two double-digit deficits by the second quarter, a byproduct of slow offensive starts and early defensive miscues.
-I
+In each of its first two games, Washington has fallen into double-digit deficits by the second quarter, a byproduct of slow offensive starts and early defensive miscues.

-n Week 1, Washington overcame its early mistakes to climb out of a 17-point hole and beat Philadelphia.
+In Week 1, Washington overcame its early mistakes to climb out of a 17-point hole and beat Philadelphia.
 But in Week 2, as Washington’s defense struggled to contain Kyler Murray, its offense struggled to find any real production until it was too late.
 So it should come as no surprise that the team has the NFL’s third-worst scoring differential (minus-30) in the first half, but the best scoring differential in the second half (plus-25).

 As Rivera put it last weekend, Washington is “not experienced enough to overcome helping the other team beat you.”
-To balance it out he has emphasized starting faster in all three phases, and on offense, that likely begins with getting Terry McLaurin involved more.
+To balance it out he has emphasized starting faster in all three phases, and on offense, that likely begins with getting Terry McLaurin more involved.
 Washington’s leading receiver has just one target in the first quarter this season.

 The Browns have the finest one-two rushing punch in the league.
 Nick Chubb (184 rushing yards, fifth in the NFL) and Kareem Hunt (158 yards, tied for ninth) are dangerous, and head coach/play-caller Kevin Stefanski has taken full advantage.
 Cleveland ran the ball on more than 60 percent of its plays last week, and through two games it leads the league in rushing yards after contact (232).
 The Browns’ production on the ground has created opportunities for the passing game, which can be just as threatening when hot.